knope-dev/knope/README.md

 **⚠️This project is under early development and may have some bugs.
 Use with caution.⚠️**

 ## TL;DR

 Put a `dobby.toml` in your project which defines some workflows, then run them with `dobby`.
-Check out the file by the same name in this project for an example.
+Check out the file by the same name in this project for an example, or [read the docs](https://triaxtec.github.io/dobby/) for more info.